Impeachment shadows Trump on trip to NATO leaders meeting

 But soon after Air Force One departed, Trump took to Twitter to slam “Do Nothing Democrats” for scheduling the hearing during the NATO meeting as “Not nice!””

-House Speaker Nancy Pelosi, in Madrid for a U.N. conference on climate change, declined to comment about the impeachment inquiry, saying, “When we travel abroad, we don’t talk about the president in a negative way.
+House Speaker Nancy Pelosi, in Madrid for a U.N. conference on climate change, declined to comment on the impeachment inquiry: “When we travel abroad, we don’t talk about the president in a negative way.
 We save that for home.”

 Trump is only the fourth U.S. president in history to face an impeachment inquiry.
 The gravity of impeachment is likely to play into the calculus of how other global leaders engage the president going forward, in the view of some analysts.